kkhaizuri/Excel-Data-Analysis-Portfolio/README.md

 This repository serves as a central hub for my Excel-based data analysis projects, where I explore datasets, perform data transformations, and build interactive dashboards to uncover meaningful insights.

 These projects demonstrate the typical workflow of a data analyst:
-Data Cleaning → Data Modeling → Analysis → Visualization → Insights

-These projects reflect the typical workflow of a data analyst:

 `Raw Data → Data Cleaning → Data Modeling → Analysis → Dashboard → Insights`